practicingruby/practicing-ruby-paid/posts/v5/002-rocket-science-and-lod.md

 While I don't know nearly enough about any of these ideas to speak authoratively on them, I think that they form a great starting point for a very interesting conversation.
-However, if you're like me, you probably would benefit from bringing these ideas back down to earth a bit.
+However, if you're like me, you would benefit from bringing these ideas back down to earth a bit.
 With that in mind, I've put together a little example program that will hopefully help you do exactly that.